UPchieve/web/README.md

 npm install
 ```

-When inside of the repository folder, the following commands can be run:
+6. NPM commands (available to use in the web repository directory)
 ``` bash
 # serve with hot reload at localhost:8080
 npm run dev